 It is difficult not to regard the humpback whale with awe and curiosity.
 Weighing around 36 tonnes, these sea giants range from 12 to 16 metres in length.
-Despite their gigantic size, their primary food source is very small: school fish that gather in large numbers such as strain krill, anchovies, cod, sardines, mackerel, capelin, and other schooling fish from the waters.
+Despite their gigantic size, their primary food source is very small: schooling fish that gather in large numbers such as anchovies, cod, sardines, mackerel, and capelin.

-Twice a day, these majestic marine mammal's feeding habits involve taking in and pushing out seawater from its mouth, collecting their tasty meal through baleen: a row of plates inside the whale's mouth which hold millions of bristle-like hair made of keratin (the same substance that makes up your hairs and nails).
+This majestic marine mammal's feeding habits involve taking in and pushing out seawater from its mouth and collecting a tasty meal through the baleen: a row of plates inside the whale's mouth which hold millions of bristle-like hair made of keratin (the same substance that makes up your hair and nails).
 This filter feeding system is one of the distinct features that categorizes the humpback as a mysticetes, also distinguished by their symmetrical skull and paired blowhole.

 A humpback whale breaching!
 Photo taken by Whit Welles, courtesy of Wikimedia Commons.

 Humpbacks also hurl their bodies into the sky in a spectacular move called breaching, where they fly out of the water before crashing into the ocean again.
 Out of all the mysticetes, the humpback whale breaches the most often.
 It's thought that many of these behaviours play a role in courtship, with males competing with other males and impressing females with these feats of cleverness and power.